 To be clear, fox walking doesn’t literally look like a fox walking but is a term for a specific way to move in the wilderness: quietly, painlessly (even without shoes), and in a way that won’t startle wildlife.
 Note: trying to walk this way with stiff shoes or sneakers is difficult so if you do try it I recommend doing it barefoot (which is also a good way to connect to the Earth for many reasons).

 When you walk barefoot, the proper way is to place the outer edge (or “blade”) of your foot down first and roll inward, putting your heel down last.
 This means minimal impact, silent steps, and time to move your foot before committing it if there is a sharp rock or acorn (a big hazard of autumn) underfoot.
 Of course, with padded shoes, asphalt, our eyes pointed downward, and a constant urgency to “be somewhere,” this slow form of walking is not adapted to life in the frenetic consumer culture.

 But fox walking makes for a great meditative exercise.
 You have to no choice but to walk slowly; there are a lot of things to attend to and thus fox walking keeps you out of your head and present in the moment (a key point of meditation).

-For those interested in trying it, below is a step by step, and below that is a four minute video by Owl Eye Wilderness Survival (a good introduction) and there are many videos out there: such as Survival Lilly, Tom Brown III, and Animal Man Survivor, which offer extra nuance if this practice really excites you, but all basically say this:
+For those interested in trying it, below is a step by step, and below that is a four minute video by Animal Man Survivor (a good introduction) especially when combined with these two other videos by Survival Lilly and Tom Brown III, which offer additional nuance.
+But they all basically say this: